Fearless

 By Malinda Shultice I’ll never forget my first day of what was intended to be a temporary and very much part-time position at a senior living community in rural Iowa.
 We had just moved for my husband’s job, giving me more time alone with my thoughts than I knew what Read more…

-By Macey Shofroth, 7 days1 week ago
+By Macey Shofroth, 4 weeks4 weeks ago

 Child Care